 All Entrants must be, or become, HCP members at the time of submission.
 To become an HCP member, click here.

-Lucy Gallun, Associate Curator in the Department of Photography at The Museum of Modern Art, New York, will jury this year’s Annual Fellowship Awards.
+Lucy Gallun, Associate Curator in the Department of Photography at The Museum of Modern Art, New York, was the juror for the 2020 Annual Fellowship Awards

 Entry Fee: $15

 Drew Sawyer is the Phillip Leonian and Edith Rosenbaum Leonian Curator at the Brooklyn Museum and a contributor to Aperture, Artforum, Mousse, and OSMOS, among other publications.
 His recent exhibitions include Art after Stonewall, 1969-1989 (2019), Garry Winogrand: Color (2019), and Liz Johnson Artur: Dusha (2019).
 Sawyer holds a Ph.D. in Art History and Archaeology from Columbia University and is a recipient of the Association of Art Museum Curators’s Award for Excellence.